Links on SoundGuys may earn us a commission. Learn more.

 According to our testing, you can get about 5 hours and 9 minutes of playtime from a single charge of the AONIC 215 Gen 2.
 This falls quite short of the official 8-hour playtime, but you should be able to get more battery life from the headset if you listen at lower volumes.
 The case provides three extra charge cycles.
 There is no wireless charging here, USB-C charging only, so you can keep that Qi charging mat in your desk drawer.

-Does the Shure AONIC 215 Gen 2 have good isolation?
+Does the Shure AONIC 215 Gen 2 block out noise?

 How does the Shure AONIC 215 Gen 2 sound?

 The main reason anyone should purchase the Shure AONIC 215 Gen 2 is for the sound quality.
-Like the previous generation AONIC 215, these buds are based on the iconic Shure SE 215.
+Like the previous generation AONIC 215, these buds are based on the iconic Shure SE 215 in-ear monitors.

 Treble notes above 10kHz receive less emphasis than our house curve suggests, so your music may sound less clear than you’re accustomed to.
 The AONIC 215 Gen 2 also has about a 5dB boost in the 5kHz range, which might sound a bit too loud, or “harsh,” to the trained ear when the volume is cranked up.
 Then again, you should keep the volume down to protect your hearing.